Ferryistaken/mathematics-vault/README.md

 # Notation
 [[Something]] means that \<Something\> is a page.
 The double brackets create the link in Obsidian.
 If you aren't viewing this in Obsidian, just know that if you find something written inside double brackets, there is a note about it(or there will be if I haven't written it yet).

-Also note that when I use quotes, (" "), it means that I'm using wrong mathematical language, a good example of this would be "the domain is the opposite of the codomain".
+Also note that when I use quotes, (" "), it means that I'm using wrong mathematical language, a good example of this would be "the [[Domain]] is the opposite of the codomain".
 It doesn't actually mean anything, but it gets the point across.

 # Roadmap

-I will cover all topics covered in the IB program and Italian high school program, since that's what I'm doing.
+I will cover all [[Topics]] covered in the IB program and Italian high school program, since that's what I'm doing.

 Turning this into a website is also on the roadmap:
 - https://dev.to/yordiverkroost/publish-your-obsidian-vault-to-your-digital-garden-5bf8